“I used to think being busy made me a better person. Then I realised it was only making me worse.”

 To reconnect leaders to their innate brilliance

-My ambition is to enable leaders to gain this understanding, shift to Connection, Clarity and Calm and release their own and others’ potential.
+My ambition is to enable leaders to gain this understanding, shift to Clarity, Connection and Compassion and release their own and others’ potential.

 Great leaders > Great teams > Improved results

 I have a Postgraduate Certificate in Business and Personal Coaching through Barefoot Coaching and the University of Chester

 I’m an Associate Certified Coach with the ICF (International Coach Federation)

 I’m also a Chartered Member of the CIPD (Chartered Institute of Personnel and Development)

 My Three Principles practice is shaped by the work of Syd Banks, with thanks to Piers Thurston, Michael Neill, Clare Dimond, Jamie Smart, Liz Scott, Nicola Bird, Ken Manning, Garret Kramer, Andy Winter who’ve all played their part in my learning.